Glasgow ASM 2015

 Each poster abstract will be assessed following

-the deadline of TBC and
+the deadline of 10th December 2014 and only those accepted

 Reproduction of Poster Abstracts